Midnight (1939 film): Production

-According to a Turner Classic Movies introduction by Robert Osborne, the role that eventually went to Claudette Colbert was originally slated for Barbara Stanwyck but scheduling problems prevented her from taking it.
-Osborne also stated Wilder was unhappy with script changes made by director Leisen, giving him motivation to become a director himself so he would have more creative control.
+According to a Turner Classic Movies introduction by Robert Osborne, Wilder was unhappy with script changes made by director Leisen, giving him motivation to become a director himself so he would have more creative control.

-Releases
+The role that eventually went to Claudette Colbert was originally offered to Carole Lombard, who turned it down because she felt it was too similar to films she had already made.
+Barbara Stanwyck was then offered the role but scheduling problems prevented her from taking it.
+Marlene Dietrich was announced until Paramount bought out her contract due to her inclusion on the box office poison list.

+Release

 The film was released to theaters in the United States on March 24, 1939.

+Home media

-A VHS videotape was released on March 28, 1995; a region 1 DVD was released on April 22, 2008.
+A VHS videotape was released on March 28, 1995 followed by a region 1 DVD released on April 22, 2008.
+The Criterion Collection released the film in 4K resolution on Blu-ray for the first time on June 17, 2025.